Private Pilot Glider, Oral Prep

 - Resist urge to bleed airspeed, airspeed is the only stall margin

-- GFM may have a max tailwind limit (typically 5 to10 kt)
+- GFM may have a max tailwind limit (typically 5 to 10 kt)

-V.Performance Speeds
+V.Performance Airspeeds

 Refs: GFH; GFM.